Chapter 10: Equal Employment Opportunity

 As part of the new-hire orientation process, all new faculty and staff are asked if they might need assistance in an emergency evacuation.
 If they answer yes, they are given an Emergency Evacuation Referral Form.
 Once a year, an inquiry is made of all faculty and staff regarding the need for emergency evacuation assistance.
-Supervisors may also ask an employee who has self-identified as disabled or has a known or obvious disability if he or she will require assistance in the event of an emergency.
+Supervisors may also ask an employee who has self-identified as disabled or has a known or obvious disability if they will require assistance in the event of an emergency.

 All employees, including faculty, other academic personnel and staff must return the Emergency Evacuation Referral Form in confidence to:

-Human Resources Office, Pearson Hall
+Human Resources Office, 101 South Chester

 Decisions about accommodations or undue hardship must be made on a case by case basis.
 Supervisors should contact Human Resources for assistance if questions arise about an applicant with a disability.